khornberg/bible.math.js/README.md

 The distance calculation includes the referenced verses.
 The distance between Gen 1:1 and Gen 1:3 is three.
 Why?
 If one is reading verses Gen 1:1-3, one has read three verses.

+*Important*
+Distance can calculate the distance (chapters and verses) of an entire book, however the reference must be created manually.
+This is because `parseReference('Gen')` returns the same as `parseReference('Gen 1')`.
+The reference must set the chapter and chapter1 to -1.

 ##### bible.Reference object
 ```javascript